Confoederatio/Confoederatio-Docs/Home.md

 ---
 cover: https://i.postimg.cc/qvvmDC6H/embed-template.png
 description: Centralised documentation for all Confoederatio projects.
+If this is the homepage, please select the project you are looking for.
 ---

 <div align = "center">